Timi457/LightingVisualizer/README.md

 Here are the Components of the Project.

-I have four working lights.
+I have four working lights each of which is a GameObject.
 One spotlight, one D40 and two intelligent lights.

-I have a tree to test and see lighting on.
+I have a tree which is also a GameObject to test and see the lighting on.

 I have 5 camera views to utilize the project in game mode.